 Some businesses always consider travel time but fail to remember that drivers' stops also consume time, and thus affect delivery times.
 This might include the time it takes to carry a couch into someone’s living room, or the time it takes to install a dishwasher.
 There might also be paperwork to be filled out when entering buildings, time spent capturing proof delivery and noting any damages or access issues.
 All of this will vary from one order to another—and perhaps even from one driver or service technician to another—generating a level of complexity that can be difficult to grapple with.

 Here, it’s also helpful to ensure that you’re collecting the right information from the customers.
-If you have data on things like the number of floors, information about the building type, and distance of the front door from the road, you can help the delivery route planner provide accurate expected time of arrivals (ETAs.)
+If you have data on things like the number of floors, information about the building type, and distance of the front door from the road, you can help the truck router provide accurate expected time of arrivals (ETAs.)

 2. Consider How to Optimize